-As this industry continues to evolve, it’s becoming clear that mobile usage is increasing and mobile phones in particular are contributing to the demise of the desktop and laptop computers.
+As this industry continues to evolve, it’s becoming clear that mobile usage is increasing and mobile phones, in particular, are contributing to the demise of desktop and laptop computers.
 This is a sad fact, but an inescapable one.
-With each passing year there are more and more features being added to smartphones and tablets, and app capability in particular seems to have superseded even the wildest dreams of users.
+With each passing year there are more and more features being added to smartphones and tablets, and app capability, in particular, seems to have superseded even the wildest dreams of users.
 Using apps has just simplified the consumer world.
 From eating to shopping, from entertaining to learning, apps have become irreplaceable in how we look for our information.
 Of course, the apps have one big advantage in that they are not limited to time or place.
 You can just as easily use your device to access useful apps ten miles away as you can from your bed.
 This kind of limitless technology is revolutionary; hence its rapid growth and expansion.